wills106/homeassistant-solax-modbus/README.md

 Gen3 X3
 2. Only supports reading at the moment., writing to registers not net implemented.
 3. Gen3 X3 Not yet implemented.
+4. Only supports Modbus over TCP.
+Serial / RS485 not yet implemented.